runemadsen/runemadsen-2012/writings/printing-code/index.md

 Week 4: Typography
 ------------------

 This week we'll look at typography.
-We'll go through the basic units that make up a typeface, and how we can manipulate these in Processing.
+We'll go through the basic unit measurement that make up a typeface, and how we can manipulate these in Processing.

 <!--Create a font.
 Nothing more-->

 Week 5: Grids
 -------------

 > A grid system is not just a set of rules to follow... but it's also a set of rules to play off of–to break, even.
-Given the right grid – the right system of constraints – very good designers can create solutions that are both orderly and unexpected
+Given the right grid – the right system of constraints – very good designers can create solutions that are both orderly and unexpected.
 >
 > _Khoi Vinh, New York Times_